woodstockcs/csa-unit-algorithms/selection-sort.md

 1. Run your class in the Edhesive coderunner, making updates until you pass all the tests.

 ### Part 3: Mastery Check
-1. See Mr. Smith for a mastery check before moving on to the next lesson.
+1. The mastery check is [linked here](https://drive.google.com/open?id=14fhyrS388wyYndUpTlh20PMhXRKQwagG).
+Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then email that answer to Mr. Smith.
+Expect a response within 24 hours.

 ---
 [<-- back to unit overview](README.md)